 Prevention of Knuckling

 To keep your dog from developing IVDD, keep their activity and exercise levels under control.
 This means that you should not allow them to run or jump excessively.
 If your dog is predisposed, do not let them leap off of high surfaces, and obesity should always be avoided.

 Your dog’s foot pads need protection from the heat and cold, as they can burn on hot pavement and can get irritated by the ice and salt in the wintertime.
 Dog boots are a good way to prevent sore paws during the hot and cold months.
 Special foot wax is another option.
 You should also keep your pet’s hair in their paws short, as it will help keep out objects like grass seeds, and will help you clearly see any objects that are stuck in the pads.
 If your puppy is knuckling and has carpal flexural deformity, keep them quiet and away from any activity that will challenge their mobility, including going up and down stairs frequently, until they are fully recovered.
 Carpal flexural deformity can be prevented by properly weaning puppies before separating them from their mothers.
 Let the puppies out in places that they can run, dig, and use their muscles properly.
-If you decide to use a splint, put it on in the afternoon or before your puppy falls asleep so that their mind won’t be on it.
-The best way to prevent intervertebral disk disease from becoming progressive is to treat it early on.

 Cost of Knuckling